The secret to a successful business is knowing what keeps people up at night.

-Though we rely on it heavily for team-wide communication, we also recently showed you how we decided to set up a separate "room" for all incoming support queries.
+Though we rely on it heavily for team-wide communication, we also recently decided to set up a separate "room" for all incoming support queries.
 Since Help Scout integrates nicely with Campfire, any and all feature requests or other dilemmas were view-able as soon as possible to anyone in the support room.

 This allowed us to improve our response time by over 340%.

 That's not the end of this story, however.

 Step #2: Allow all team members to organize feedback

 To manage feature requests and other feedback suggestions, we use a simple board system with Trello to keep things in order.

 Trello allows you to create both "boards" and "cards" to keep tabs on any project you're working on.
 For us, it serves as a collaborative way to keep product ideas, features, and other feedback organized and easily referenced.